 When faced with uncertainty, the eating disorder voice is likely to become stronger.
 Therefore, planning ahead helps anticipate potential pitfalls and perils.
 However, we cannot always predict all possibilities, so flexibility is just as important.
 Viewing a plan like a roadmap helps: there is a preferred route, but unexpected detours can happen.

 Think through the future event.
 What could potentially happen, and how might you react?
 Sketch out possible scenarios and responses.
-Here are some examples for attending a Halloween party:

 Eat regular meals.